Laiban/ComputerVision/README.md

 # ComputerVision

-A mini computervision project that you might want to give a shoot
+A mini computer vision project that you might want to give a shoot